threatcode/BugCode/.gitlab/issue_templates/issue_template.md

  - Documentation Report

-## Bogcode version
+## Bugcode version

-Paste the output of the *./bogcode.py --version* command
+Paste the output of the *./bugcode.py --version* command

 ## Component Name